andrebian/wp125/readme.txt

 * 1.3.9 - Changed SQL query on 131 of adminmenus.php to fix bug where ads are not inserted in some situations.
 Added Dutch and Brasilian Portuguese translation files.
 * 1.4.0 - Now with WordPress 3.0 support!
 * 1.4.1 - Added German translation and fixed a stylesheet enqueue bug for WP 3.3.
-*1.4.2 - Now with support for multiple widgets!
+* 1.4.2 - Now with support for multiple widgets!
+* 1.4.3 - Added Romanian translation.